Ligue 1: European qualification

-As of the 2022–23 season, as determined by the UEFA coefficient, the top three teams in Ligue 1 qualify for the Champions League, with the top two proceeding directly to the group phase.
-The third-placed team enters in the third qualifying round.
-The fourth-placed team qualifies for the UEFA Europa League, the fifth for UEFA Europa Conference League.
+As of the 2023–24 season, as determined by the UEFA coefficient, the top four teams in Ligue 1 qualify for the Champions League, with the top three proceeding directly to the group phase.
+The fourth-placed team enters in the third qualifying round.
+The fifth-placed team qualifies for the UEFA Europa League, the sixth for UEFA Conference League.
 The last Europa League place is determined through the country's domestic cup competition, the Coupe de France.
-If the cup winner qualifies for Europe through their league position, the sixth-placed team in Ligue 1 will qualify for the Europa League.
+If the cup winner qualifies for Europe through their league position, the seventh-placed team in Ligue 1 will qualify for the Conference League.
+If France is among the top two nations that earned the most coefficient points from a single season, an additional Champions League group phase spot will be awarded to the team in fourth place; as such the Champions League third qualifying round spot and all spots below will be pushed back one position.

 Clubs

-A total of 74 clubs have played in Ligue 1 from its foundation in the 1932–33 season to the start of the 2021–22 season.
+A total of 74 clubs have played in Ligue 1 from its foundation in the 1932–33 season to the start of the 2025–26 season.
 Currently, Marseille, Montpellier, Nice and Rennes are the only founding members of the league to be playing in Ligue 1.
 Paris Saint-Germain is the only club to have not suffered points relegation.
 They earned promotion to the first division for the 1974–75 season and have not faltered down since.
 Paris Saint-Germain was administratively relegated by the league following its split from Paris FC in 1972, but returned to the top flight two seasons later.

-Internationally, the most well-known Ligue 1 clubs include Paris Saint-Germain, Olympique de Marseille, Olympique Lyonnais, AS Monaco and Lille OSC.
+Internationally, the most well-known Ligue 1 clubs include Paris Saint-Germain, Marseille, Lyon, Monaco and Lille.

-Members for 2022–23
+Members for 2025–26

-The following 20 clubs are competing in the 2022–23 Ligue 1 season.
+The following 18 clubs are competing in the 2025–26 Ligue 1 season.

+Seasons in Ligue 1

+There are 75 teams that have taken part in 88 Ligue 1 championships that were played from the 1932–33 season until the 2025–26 season.
+The teams in bold compete in Ligue 1 currently.
+The teams in italics represent defunct teams.
+The year in parentheses represents the most recent year of participation at this level.
+No team has played Ligue 1 football in every season; the closest being Marseille, who has played in 76 seasons.